flintlib/flint/doc/source/qqbar.rst

     order of the sign.
 This implies that complex conjugate roots are adjacent, with the root in the upper half plane first.

+.. function:: ulong qqbar_hash(const qqbar_t x)

+    Returns a hash of *x*.
+As currently implemented, this function only hashes the minimal polynomial of *x*.
+The user should mix in some bits based on the numerical value if it is critical to distinguish between conjugates of the same minimal polynomial.
+    This function is also likely to produce serial runs of values for lexicographically close minimal polynomials.
+This is not necessarily a problem for use in hash tables, but if it is important that all bits in the output are random, the user should apply an integer hash function to the output.

 Complex parts
 -------------------------------------------------------------------------------